-Norberg's tenure further illustrate the continuation of the Carmel Dynamic, as longtime Carmelites strove to hold back the tide of growth.
-In 1959, they vehemently opposed the construction of the Jade Tree Motel on Junipero Street, because it appeared to violate the two-story height limit set for commercial buildings, as the building was constructed on a steep hillside slope.
-The antigrowth movement lost this battle, but efforts to reduce the scale and scope of Carmel Plaza would prove successful.
+Norberg's tenure further illustrates the continuation of the Carmel Dynamic, as longtime Carmelites strove to hold back the tide of growth.
+In 1959, they vehemently opposed the construction of the Jade Tree Motel on Junipero Street (today, the Carmel Bay View Inn), which, due to its location on a steep hillside slope, appeared to violate the two-story height limit set for commercial buildings, as the building was constructed on a steep hillside slope.
+The anti-growth movement lost this battle, but efforts to reduce the scale and scope of Carmel Plaza would prove successful.
+The most ambitious commercial project in the postwar era was the Carmel Plaza.
+The original plans for Carmel Plaza included a hotel, underground parking garage for over 400 vehicles